Stranding $\mathfrak{sl}_n$ webs: Relation arguments

-From this, we quickly obtain the result that \emph{any} direction of edges at $v$ that conserves flow \emph{considering the edge-weights as integers} will also conserve the binary labels \emph{as integer vectors}.
+In the remainder of this appendix, we use the interplay between stranding and binary labeling to prove local relations on untagged webs.
 We start with the following definition.
 Recall that $\sigma_v(e_i)=1$ if and only if $e_i$ is directed into $v$ respectively $-1$ out of $v$.